Report: Nick Caserio 'Wants Out Of New England'

 Until Monday.

-It was on Monday afternoon that Ben Volin of The Boston Globe reported that “Nick Caserio wants out of New England.”
+It was on Monday afternoon that Ben Volin of The Boston Globe wrote that “Nick Caserio wants out of New England.”

 “Specifically, he wants that Texans job,” Volin wrote.